 It's election time in Canada!
 We political nerds love the stumping season and I confess to watching way more hours of Power and Politics and other news programmes than is probably strictly healthy.
 But thank goodness for the internet, so I can be informed while working (currently) from Curaçao.
 And what better time to read Terry Fallis' 2008 award-winning and much-loved political satire, The Best Laid Plans?

 The story opens with our protagonist, Daniel, fleeing Parliament Hill, fearing he has begun to sell his soul.
 He seeks a quiet, professorial life.
 First, though, he must do one last job: find a liberal candidate for a Tory stronghold riding.
 Much easier said that done, because everyone knows it's a hopeless cause and no one will step forward.
-So, Daniel makes a deal with his bristly landlord, Angus McLintoc - he'll be the candidate if, in return, Daniel teaches his dreaded English for Engineers class at the University of Ottawa.
-Daniel runs the campaign with a couple of volunteers called Pete 1 and Pete 2, recruited from E for E, and the help of Muriel, a five-time liberal candidate whose health doesn't permit her to try again - but she knows everyone in the community and can work the phones, so she's not giving up!
-It's a sweet deal - for Angus, at least - because E for E is off his hands and there's no hope he'll win the election, so he doesn't even have to campaign.
-Yep, it's win-win for him until . . . the reigning Tory self-immolates in a terrific scandal, and Angus wins!
+So, Daniel makes a deal with his bristly landlord, Angus McLintoc: he'll be the candidate if, in return, Daniel teaches his dreaded English for Engineers class at the University of Ottawa.
+Daniel runs the campaign with a couple of volunteers called Pete 1 and Pete 2, recruited from the E for E class, and the help of Muriel, a five-time liberal candidate whose health doesn't permit her to try again.
+But she knows everyone in the community and can work the phones, so she's not giving up!
+It's a sweet deal—for Angus, at least—because E for E is off his hands and there's no hope he'll win the election, so he doesn't even have to campaign.
+Yep, it's win-win for him until . . . the reigning Tory self-immolates in a terrific scandal, and Angus takes the seat!

 Thus, a reluctant Angus is dragged to Parliament, an institution he reverentially respects, even if he has little time for the antics unfolding within.
 And he is that most disruptive of forces in the political arena: a person of honour.